Perturbation theory for killed Markov processes and quasi-stationary distributions: Bounded perturbations

-Exchanging the roles of $\lambda_1$ and $\widehat\lambda_1$, we conclude \eqref{eq:eval_bd} for $j=1$. \end{proof} In the next assumption we formalize the notion that $H$ is a ``small'' perturbation. \begin{assumption} Suppose that the operator norm of $ H$ satisfies $\|H\|<\nu/2$, where $\nu = \lambda_1-\lambda_0$ is the spectral gap; see Assumption~\ref{assm:spec_gap}. \end{assumption} Under the formulated assumptions we have two important consequences of Lemma~\ref{lemma:wey}.
+In the next assumption we formalize the notion that $H$ is a ``small'' perturbation. \begin{assumption} Suppose that the operator norm of $ H$ satisfies $\|H\|<\nu/2$, where $\nu = \lambda_1-\lambda_0$ is the spectral gap; see Assumption~\ref{assm:spec_gap}. \end{assumption} Under the formulated assumptions we have two important consequences which follow from fairly standard functional analytic techniques; see Appendix~\ref{app:lambda0} for a full proof. \begin{lemma} Under Assumption~\ref{assm:spec_gap} and~\ref{assm:H_small} we have that $\widehat{\lambda}_0 < \widehat{\lambda}_1$, and that $\widehat \lambda_0$ is an eigenvalue of $\widehat{L}$.
+Furthermore, the perturbed operator $\widehat L$ possesses a unique eigenfunction, up to a sign, $\widehat \varphi \in \mathsf S(\H)$ w.r.t. eigenvalue $\widehat{\lambda}_0$, that is,